3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d02/instructor_notes/git_github.md

 ls -A
 ```

 We should see that there is now a hidden folder called `.git`.
-This is where all of the information about your repository is stored.
-You should not need to make any changes to this folder.
+This is where all of the information about your project is stored.
+If you delete it, you will lose the project's history.
 This folder allows us to control the git flow using `git` commands.

 #### Add a file